 This portfolio obtains much of its stock exposure from futures contracts on equity indexes.
-Because the fund only needs to put down a small amount of cash margin on the futures contracts, the other cash can be invested in high-quality, liquid, short-term bonds to add incremental yield to the stock index returns.
-The futures contracts are accompanied by an equal and offsetting cash position.
-Negative cash in this case does not indicate an unsecured liability or leverage, because the high-quality, short-term bonds are suitable to cover the liabilities of the futures contracts (i.e. the combined net bond and cash position is positive).
-This fund also gets stock exposure through swaps and options, so the allocation to stock will be higher when Morningstar starts to account for those derivatives in the second phase of this project.
+It also gets stock exposure through swaps and options.
+Because the fund only needs to put down a small amount of cash margin on the futures contracts and swaps, the other cash can be invested in high-quality, liquid, short-term bonds to add incremental yield to the stock index returns.
+The futures contracts and swaps are accompanied offsetting cash positions.
+Negative cash in this case does not indicate an unsecured liability or leverage, because the high-quality, short-term bonds are suitable to cover the liabilities of the futures contracts or swaps (i.e., the combined net bond and cash position is positive).